Cookies & Cups > Recipes > Dessert > Cobblers and Crisps > Homemade Blueberry Cobbler

 Instructions

-2. Place the blueberries in a large bowl and sprinkle with sugar, flour, and lemon zest.
+2. Blueberry Filling: Place the blueberries in a large bowl and sprinkle with sugar, flour, and lemon zest.
 Stir to combine.
 Set aside while you prepare the cobbler topping.

 4. Add the cream and mix until a thick dough forms.

-5. Spread the berries into the bottom of the prepared pan.
+5. Assemble: Spread the berries into the bottom of the prepared pan.
 Scoop handfuls of the dough out and flatten into 1/2- inch thick disks.
 Place these evenly on top of the berries.
+Sprinkle with turbinado sugar.

-6. Sprinkle with the turbinado sugar and bake for 35-40 minutes, or until golden on top and the berries are bubbly.
+6. Bake: Bake for 35-40 minutes, or until golden on top and the berries are bubbly.

 7. Serve warm or at room temperature with ice cream or whipped cream if desired.